 How to Make Thai Chicken Salad, (Larb Gai)

 These are the fresh ingredients you'll need for this easy Larb Gai, Thai Chicken Salad.

 Start by pan-frying the garlic in the oil over medium heat on the stove for a minute.
 Then add in the meat for about 15-20 minutes until the meat is slightly golden brown.
 If your meat starts to dry up to quickly, you can a couple of tablespoon of water to help bring the moisture back.
 Let the meat cool for 15-20 minutes after you are done cooking it.

 You can toast the uncooked rice after the meat is done or simultaneously, but I prefer to work on both at the same time.

 Now, while the rice and meat are cooling, chop up the herbs into a bowl, add the sauces and mix in well.

-Add in the meat and chili flakes stir again.
+Add in the meat and chili flakes and stir again.
 Adjust the taste here, you can add more fish sauce for salt or more lime for the fresh and tangy taste.
 Add the toasted rice last.
 Lightly stir it all together and serve.
 Note here* The toasted rice will soften and get soggy after some time.
-What you can do is the add the rice into your individual serving bowl and save the rest for your leftovers.
+What you can do is add the rice into your individual serving bowl and save the rest for your leftovers.
 Enjoy!

 This larb has been a family favorite for years.
 It keeps well the next days, too, for leftovers.
 Just make sure to leave out the roasted rice until right before serving or it will get soggy.

-The traditional Larb Gai made by my Thai family is usually made from uncut chicken breast and the meat will then be chopped up very well with a butcher knife or cleaver to minced the meat.
+The traditional Larb Gai made by my Thai family is usually made from uncut chicken breast and the meat will then be chopped up very well with a butcher knife or cleaver to mince the meat.
 It’s then boiled for a few minutes before letting it cool.
-My easy Thai chicken larb recipe version however, is quite a bit easier and will cut down on cooking time by at least 20 minutes.
+My easy Thai chicken larb recipe version, however, is quite a bit easier and will cut down on cooking time by at least 20 minutes.